Are EFTPOS surcharges legal? The short answer is yes, but there are some rules around them.

 It’s important to set your surcharge fees in accordance with regulations.

 Alternatively, you can set a different surcharge for each card system, matching the average transaction cost of the individual card systems.
-This would ensure that all transaction costs are covered in full rather than just the level equivalent to the cheapest card system.
+This ensures that all transaction costs are covered in full rather than just the level equivalent to the cheapest card system.

 What about setting a flat fee instead of a percentage?
-This could be okay if your card transactions mainly incur fixed amounts, but most card transactions cost a percentage rate these days.
-You could be surcharging excessively if you charged 40¢ on top of a $4 coffee (that would be 10% of the product price), which is exactly what the RBA is trying to prevent with the cap on surcharge fees.
+This could be okay if the card transactions mainly incur fixed amounts, but most cost a percentage rate these days.
+You could be surcharging excessively by charging 40¢ on top of a $4 coffee (that would be 10% of the product price), which is exactly what the RBA is trying to prevent with the cap on surcharge fees.